DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 The `RigidBody` has a mass value (in kilograms) which is 1 kilogram by default.
 There are two ways to set the mass of a rigid body.
 First, you can set it directly using the `RigidBody::setMass()` method.
 Secondly, it is also possible to compute this mass automatically using the mass of the colliders of the rigid body.
-As described in section \ref{sec:material}, the material of each collider has a mass density value.
+As described in this [section](#material), the material of each collider has a mass density value.
 This value is 1 by default.
 You change change the mass density value of the colliders of a rigid body and then use the
 `RigidBody::updateMassFromColliders()` method to automatically compute the mass of the rigid body using the mass density and shape of its colliders.
 Note that you will need to call this method again if you add another collider to the rigid body.